isomerpages/ura-lkywcp/resources/case-studies/_posts/2019-11-08-innovative-zoning-tools.md

 ![Re-routing of train tracks allowed the development of Bilbao’s waterfront](/images/features/2019/bilbao-train-tracks.jpg/)*Re-routing of train tracks allowed the development of Bilbao’s waterfront © Bilbao City Hall*

-- The city and its metropolitan area are transformed by co-operation between institutions, creativity and the search for excellence in urban planning and architecture.
-- There are three phases of developments in Bilbao:
-  - 1980s to 1990s – Restructuring of city and economy
-  - 1990s to 2000s – Consolidation of regeneration efforts and diversification of economies
-  - 2000s and forward – Reinvention; focus on innovation, research, knowledge based economy
-- Bilbao Ria 2000 provides strong public-private partnership and a platform for key decision-making, allowing alignment and conflict resolution for land development.
-- The urban transformation of Bilbao is closely tied to its funding mechanism and Bilbao Ria 2000.
-Financial gains obtained through land sales are reinvested in recovered areas or spent on strategic urban initiatives, which includes development of the new port and industrial areas, restructuring of railway lines, rehabilitation of the historic district, Abandoibarra (waterfront promenade) and new urban parks.
+- The West Chelsea plan demonstrates that innovative zoning tools can be a powerful tool for unlocking development potential and creating new public assets that benefit the entire city.
+- The unique floor area transfer mechanism allows owners below the High Line to transfer their development rights to sites within a designated area, thus enabling these sites to realise their developmental potential and spur unrealised growth potential within the district.
+It also preserves light, air and views around the High Line open space.
+- The zoning changes preserved the surrounding art gallery district and incentivised new housing for all income groups, turning the once desolated area into a thriving 24/7 community.
+- At prominent locations, the zoning allows floor area bonuses in exchange for restoration of the structure, development of new open space and provision of stair and elevator access.
+- The High Line is framed as an economic revitalisation project rather than a conservation one, with the derelict elevated rail-line as the heart for new residential and commercial developments influencing the success of its implementation.
 - The railway tracks were re-routed around the city to allow development of the waterfront.
 Major arterial roads were downgraded and buried underground to create a more pedestrian-friendly urban environment.

 ---